 - The shipments of foldable smartphones in 2019 were 3.2 million units, which is expected to grow to 50.1 million units by 2022.

 - Smartphone users are likely to spend 90% of their time on apps.

 - Foldable smartphones are expected to register a CAGR of over 21.3% for the forecast period of 2019- 2022.

 The increasing popularity of foldable smartphones has altered the mobile app development process.
-The steps taken to develop an app for a device with a single screen are different from steps taken for a device with both small and large screens.
-Designers and developers shall have to face the challenges in developing apps for different types of multi-window.
-Some of the app categories to consider how foldable phones are changing the app development process are.
+The steps taken to develop an app for a device with a single screen are different from the steps taken for a device with both small and large screens.
+Designers and developers shall have to face challenges in developing apps for different types of multi-window.
+Some of the app categories to consider how foldable phones are changing the app development process.

 As foldable phones provide larger screen space, there will need to provide users with a larger screen experience, app continuity while the user switches between the screens and a better user experience.
 Let’s see some of the things to keep in mind while developing apps for foldable phones.